johnnyturpin/max-midi-learn/README.md

 **Example of an item hilited and ready for controller input**
 ![max-midi-learn](http://i.imgur.com/JBFr6JI.png)

- * Once an item is hilited and recieves midi controller input, this assignment is saved and the item is unhilited.
+ * Once an item is hilited and recieves MIDI controller input, this assignment is saved and the item is unhilited.
  * An item that is hilited with green already has a controller assigned to it, however, it is possible to assign multiple controllers to a single object.

 ![max-midi-learn](http://i.imgur.com/QrQRY86.png)

- * If multiple items are hilited and a midi controller value is registered, it will respond to any of the midi controllers
+ * If multiple items are hilited and a MIDI controller value is registered, this object will respond to multiple MIDI controllers

 ![max-midi-learn](http://i.imgur.com/13RuMjn.png)